 Learn something new every day

 Air Force One is perhaps one of the most famous aircraft ever flown.
 It is the jumbo jet that flies the President of the United States of America all over the world and it is fortified with the most current technology to keep it safe and secure.
 But before the President takes a trip from the Air Force base in Washington to his destination, he rides another famous aircraft called Marine One.
-This helicopter is most often seen carrying the President from the lawn of the White House to the Air Force base where the President boards Air Force One, but Marine One has many more jobs than just that short ride.
+This helicopter is most often seen carrying the President from the lawn of the White House to the Air Force base where the President boards Air Force One, but the aircraft has many more jobs than just that short ride.

-Like Air Force One, Marine One is only so-called when the President is aboard.
+Like Air Force One, the call sign "Marine One" is only used when the President is aboard.
 Otherwise, it is simply a VH-3D helicopter (or its smaller counterpart, the VH-60N).
 It is used for shorter trips that would prove cumbersome for the much larger Air Force One, and it contains far fewer amenities than its jumbo jet counterpart.
-Marine One is a safer transport logistically than a motorcade, making it an ideal choice for short trips to a variety of locations.
+The helicopter is a safer transport logistically than a motorcade, making it an ideal choice for short trips to a variety of locations.
 Dwight D. Eisenhower was the first U.S. President to use the helicopter to get to his vacation home without disrupting ground or air traffic.

 Marine One travels with the President abroad, as well, to be utilized for shorter trips in other countries.
-To accommodate such trips, Marine One can be taken apart, or essentially folded, to be stored on a larger aircraft.
+To accommodate such trips, the helicopter can be taken apart, or essentially folded, to be stored on a larger aircraft.

-Marine One may also be used to transport other high-ranking officials.
+the aircraft may also be used to transport other high-ranking officials.
 When the President's family is on board, the aircraft's call sign is changed to Marine One Foxtrot to indicate the extra passengers.
 When the Vice President rides in a Marine helicopter, it is designated Marine Two.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!